-Vegan Australia receives lots of queries about veganism from students and other interested people.
+Vegan Australia often receives queries about veganism from students and other interested people.
 Below we answer some of the most common questions we hear.
 If your question is not answered here, please let us know.

 - What is veganism?